wp-plugins/postcodes4u-address-finder/readme.txt

 CREDITS CAN BE PURCHASED VIA THE LINKS PROVIDED WITHIN THE EXTENSION.

-Integrates easily into your WordPress Blog.
+Integrates easily into your WordPress Blog and the WooCommerce Checkout.

 Technical features: